-- All teaching staff are assigned to a member of SLT or Lead Practitioner (LP). - Each member of SLT or LP will conduct a full lesson observation of each member of his/her team once per term.
+- All teaching staff are assigned to a member of SLT. - Each member of SLT will conduct a full lesson observation of each member of his/her team once per term.
 These observations will be scheduled 5 working days in advance.
 Observations will be followed up with a formal feedback session which should take place within 5 working days of the observations.